ehounder/SmartLegalContracts/README.md

 MVP: [Wyoming Motor Vehicle Bill of Sale with Agent Fee](/WyomingBillofSaleAgentFee.html).

-The SmartLegalContracts.net UI is fully browserified hence its XRP Ledger transactions extend the Ledger's design for scalability and high performance.
+The SmartLegalContracts.net UI is fully browserified hence its XRP Ledger transactions extend the utility of the Ledger's proven design for scalability and high performance.